Moonshine-IDE/Moonshine-IDE/README.md

 ### Prerequisites

-We build Moonshine-IDE with Apache Flex SDK 4.15.0, using AIR and Flash 23.0.
+We build Moonshine-IDE with Apache Flex® SDK 4.15.0, using AIR and Flash 23.0.

 ### Desktop Version